InfOmics/PLB2020/support/NGSsw/README.md

 developing tools, including `clang`, `git` and `make`.
 You will have a `gcc`, but it is link to `clang`.
 It is recommended to use GNU `gcc`, which can be installed via Homebrew or MacPort (see [https://discussions.apple.com/thread/8336714](https://discussions.apple.com/thread/8336714)).

-To download some tools and dependencies needed we will use Homebrew.
+To download some tools and dependencies needed on **MacOS** we will use Homebrew.
 Make sure Homebrew is installed and available in your `PATH`.
 If not, please refer to [https://docs.brew.sh/Installation](https://docs.brew.sh/Installation).

 ## During installation